marcverhagen/cs217b/code/databases/alchemy/README.md

     app.run(debug=True)
 ```

 The `db.create_all()` method creates the schema if they don't exist.
 This needs to be done before you start the application the first time.
-Note that creating the databse is done inside an application context.
-The fine points of this are not quite clear to me, what is clear that there is a lot of documentation out there where the context is not used, which used to work but not anymore.
+Note that creating the database is done inside an application context.
+The fine points of this are not quite clear to me, what is clear is that there is a lot of documentation out there where the context is not used, which used to work but not anymore.

 We now do have a database on disk and you can access it from a terminal with the `sqlite3 db_users.sqlite` command and then print the schema.